suchipi/hex-engine/packages/website/docs/looking-at-the-floor.md

   const geometry = useNewComponent(() =>
     Geometry({
       // We define this Entity's shape as a rectangle with width 200 and height 25.
-      shape: Polygon.rectangle(new Point(200, 25)),
+      shape: Polygon.rectangle(new Vector(200, 25)),

       // We position this Entity at the position that was passed in to the Floor function.
-      // We clone the position `Point` here so that it's safe to mutate.
+      // We clone the position `Vector` here so that it's safe to mutate.
       position: position.clone(),
     })
   );